Today I will list some of the commonly known, medicinal ones in our temperate climate, mentioned in the Medicinal Flora by Julian Barker.

 Strongly advise against eating or using as medicines any plants without first obtaining qualified professional advice.

-An attractive ornamental plant in the cultivar ‘The Pearl’.
+It is an attractive ornamental plant in the cultivar ‘The Pearl’.

 An attractive plant which seems to have a very long flowering season and can grow in very dry conditions, a welcome and common site along many roads and often also found in pale pink.